complytime/community/STYLE_GUIDE.md

 ### Guidelines for all programming language

 - **Empty Line at End of File**: Ensure that all files include an empty line at the end.
 This helps with version control diffs and adheres to POSIX standards.
-- The pre-commit and pre-push hooks can be configured by installing [pre-commit](https://pre-commit.com/) and running code repo specific `make` commands.
+- The pre-commit and pre-push hooks can be configured by installing [pre-commit](https://pre-commit.com/).
+- Use Makefile to centralize code specific commands.
 - **Testing**: Write tests for your code.
 Use descriptive names for test functions and include edge cases.
+- **Line Length**: Limit lines to 99 characters unless in exceptional cases where it is reasonable to improve readability.

 ### Go (e.g., `complyctl`)